cairo-book/cairo-book/src/ch99-04-00-L1-L2-messaging.md

 {{#include ../listings/ch99-starknet-smart-contracts/listing_99_04_L1-L2-messaging.cairo:here}}
 ```

 We need to add the `#[l1_handler]` attribute to our function.
-This means that this function can only be used to process messages from L1.
 L1 handlers are special functions that can only be triggered by the sequencer following a message sent from L1.
-There is nothing particular to do to receive transactions from L1 besides that.
-It is important to verify the origin of the transaction so that we ensure that our contract can only receive messages from a trusted L1 contract.
+There is nothing particular to do to receive transactions from L1, as the message is relayed by the sequencer automatically.
+In your `#[l1_handler]` functions, it is important to verify the sender of the L1 message to ensure that our contract can only receive messages from a trusted L1 contract.

-It is important to notice that when we send a message from L1 to L2, you have nothing to do on L2.
-The message is automatically consumed on L2 and the associated transaction is triggered.
-But if we do the opposite, we have to manually consume the message on L1.

 ## Sending messages from Starknet to Ethereum